Frequently Asked Questions - Masters in Public Administration

 Transfer of credit into the graduate program will be subject to the evaluation and approval of the Program Director.
 Student must provide proof of grade, course syllabi and course description of the courses being transferred.
-Students are allowed to transfer only 6 credits or 2 courses into the MPA program.
+Students are allowed to transfer only six credits (two courses) into the MPA program.
 In order for the courses to get approved, they must match up with the courses being offered by the MPA program.
 To view our course descriptions, click here.

 My GPA upon completion of my degree was just below a 3.0, and I have not completed "substantial graduate work" (I've just taken the decision to pursue my Master's Degree) to compensate for the required 3.0 GPA, is this going to hinder my acceptance in the program?